leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 language of dependent type theory is to layer an assertion language and a proof language on top of the definition language.
-But there is no reason to multiply languages in this way: dependent type theory is flexible and expressive, and it turns out that there is no reason we cannot represent assertions and proofs in the same general framework.
+But there is no reason to multiply languages in this way: dependent type theory is flexible and expressive, and it turns out that we can represent assertions and proofs in the same general framework.

 <!-- it is not clear if this is meant as an example of layering languages on top or not -->

-For example, we could introduce a new type, ``Prop``, to represent propositions, and introduce constructors to build new propositions from others.
+For example, we can introduce a new type, ``Prop``, to represent propositions, and introduce constructors to build new propositions from others:

 ```lean
 # def Implies (p q : Prop) : Prop := p → q